 Hi everyone, Welcome to my blog, this is my first blog post with the first crochet dress pattern I designed.

 I hope who ever stops by to read my blog will find something interesting and useful.
 I plan to share lots of patterns of my own design.
-Many of them will be completely for free, and I’ll sell some on etsy as special premium patterns.

 This pattern is too special too my heart since its my first pattern to design from scratch.
 I have been crocheting on and off since I was 10 years old but I always followed patterns on the internet.